 - Who is the audience?

-- What do I hope they understand or do after watching?
+- What do I hope they understand, feel or do after watching?

-Once you understand this, the experience becomes much lighter.
+Once you understand that the final video is built from the best parts of the conversation, the whole experience becomes much lighter.

 On-Camera Interview – Frequently Asked Questions